reimerb13/Education-Project-Practicum/README.md

 Looking at the Silhouette Method for the Metro Female data,the optimal number of clusters was 2 with a silhouette score of 0.607.

 Below is a table created for the number of clusters for each region of data based on gender using the Elbow and Silhouette K-Means clustering techniques.
+A document of all visualizations for the elbow method and silhouette method for each region and gender is attached to this instance page.

 |Region|Gender|Number of Clusters by Elbow Method|Number of Clusters by Silhouette Method|Silhouette Score|
 |------|------|----------------------------------|---------------------------------------|----------------|